Last Updated on February 18, 2023

 There is a fudge shop, as well as Sea Salt Boutique, and Bridge Street Jewelers as you make your way to the pier.

-The pier has shops and offers fishing, parasailing, and the Anna Maria Oyster Bar is mid-way up the pier.
+The pier has shops and Anna Maria Oyster Bar is mid-way up the pier.
+You can do a guided tour such as fishing and parasailing.

 Bridge Street Shops & Stores